-A lifelong writer, I also have an extensive background in editorial work that began while working in the medical field as a transcription business owner and manager.
+A lifelong writer, I have an extensive background in editorial work that began while working in the medical field as a transcription business owner, editor, and manager.
 Since 2005, I’ve worked as a writer, proofreader, and editor on novels, short stories, and nonfiction projects, for print and online magazines, literary magazines, and newsletters, as well as for various corporations and financial services and medical professionals.
-I’ve worked as an English tutor and private-academy teacher; when my schedule allows, I teach creative writing to kids via workshops and offer my services as a guest speaker on a wide range of publishing topics.
+I’ve spoken at local and international writers’ conferences and festivals, usually sharing the good word about how important ROMANCE is in the publishing world.
+I’ve also taught creative writing workshops for adults and kids, online and in person, and spent a few years teaching English composition and writing course materials for a private after-school academy.
+If it involves words, I’ve probably done it.

 I completed copy editing and proofreading coursework through the Simon Fraser University Publishing Program in 2005–06, the SFU Editing Immersion Workshop under the mentorship of Lynn Henry (Publishing Director for Knopf/Random House Canada) in 2005, and SFU’s Writer’s Studio, a one-year immersive writing program (class of 2007).
 University studies were in English and political science.

-I am a hybrid (traditional and indie) author of thirteen novels and three novellas under Jennifer Sommersby and my pen name, Eliza Gordon.
-My next Eliza Gordon novel, the final installment in the Must Love Otters series, releases in 2025.
-Visit my separate websites for more info and to sign up for my very occasional newsletters.
+I am an author of thirteen novels and three novellas under Jennifer Sommersby and my pen name, Eliza Gordon (traditionally and indie published).
+My next Eliza Gordon novel, a standalone family drama/women’s fiction titled Wish Upon a Rosie, releases in February 2026.
+Also coming in 2026 is the final installment in the Must Love Otters series, Our Raft, Our Rules.
+Visit www.jennifersommersby.com for info about Sommersby and Eliza Gordon titles and to sign up for The Plot Twist, my occasional newsletter on all things publishing.
+Link: https://jennifersommersby.com/mailing-list

 If you are looking for a place to learn more about how to embark upon your own publishing adventure, be sure to visit SGA Books for a ton of resources to get you going.